vickyyu90/RFlow/README.md

 ```

 The program will start training with the default settings.
 To modify any hyperparameters, edit `configs/model/RankFlow.yaml` or `configs/rankflow.yaml`.
 In the example provided, we train on the assay `SPG1_STRSG_Olson_2014`.
 If you want to train on a different assay, update the assay_index field in `configs/data/proteingym.yaml`.

+## Contact
+Thank you for your interest in our work!

+Please feel free to ask about any questions about the algorithms, codes, as well as problems encountered in running them by contacting l.yu@latrobe.edu.au.